 Overview of Section 8

-Families participating in the Housing Choice Voucher Program are free to choose any rental housing that meets the US Department of Housing and Urban Development’s (HUD) Housing Quality Standards (HQS) and rents for an amount the Housing Authority of Franklin County determines is reasonable for the condition and location of the property.
-Rent for housing units leased under the Voucher Program must be comparable to rents for unassisted units of similar condition, size and location.
+Families participating in the Housing Choice Voucher Program are free to choose any rental housing that meets the US Department of Housing and Urban Development’s (HUD) Housing Quality Standards (HQS) and rents for an amount the Franklin County Housing Authority determines is reasonable for the size and location of the property.
+Rent for housing units leased under the Voucher Program must be comparable to rents for unassisted units of similar size and location.
 The Housing Authority conducts periodic surveys of unassisted units and maintains this listing in a folder to demonstrate comparable rents.

 The family’s share of the rent is calculated by the Housing Authority of Franklin County using HUD prescribed formulas.
 On the Voucher Program the Housing Authority’s portion of rent is pre-set.
-This amount is based upon the family’s income and the Payment Standard for the family size.
-The Payment Standard is established by the Housing Authority and is based on the cost of housing and utilities for this area.
+This amount is based upon the family’s income and tenant paid utilities, the Payment Standard, for the family size.
+The Payment Standard is established by the Housing Authority and is based on fair market rent for this area.
 The difference between the monthly rent and the Housing Authority’s share is paid by the family directly to the landlord on a monthly basis.
 The family share of rent plus utilities paid by the tenant cannot exceed 40% of the family’s monthly adjusted income.

 Steps for Landlords Interested in the Section 8 Program

 A prospective tenant holding a voucher may approach you, or your available unit may be listed with the Housing Authority.
 A family applies to the agency to enroll in the program ("Family" also includes elderly and disabled individuals).